-- The Employer no longer provides group health coverage to any of its employees. - The premium for the qualified beneficiary's continuation coverage is not paid when due. - After electing continuation, you or your Dependents become covered under another group health Plan that has an exclusion or limitation with respect to any preexisting condition that you have.
-Your continuation coverage will terminate after any applicable exclusion or limitation no longer applies. - After electing continuation coverage, you or your Dependent becomes entitled to Medicare benefits.
-This will apply only to the person who becomes entitled to Medicare. - If during a 29-month maximum coverage period due to disability, the SSA makes the final determination that the qualified beneficiary is no longer disabled. - Occurrence of any event (e.g., submission of fraudulent benefit Claims) that permits termination of coverage for cause with respect to any covered Employees or their Dependents whether or not they are on continuation coverage. - Voluntarily canceling your continuation coverage.
+- The Employer no longer provides group health coverage to any of its employees. - The premium for the qualified beneficiary's continuation coverage is not paid when due. - If during a 29-month maximum coverage period due to disability, the SSA makes the final determination that the qualified beneficiary is no longer disabled. - Occurrence of any event (e.g., submission of fraudulent benefit Claims) that permits termination of coverage for cause with respect to any covered Employees or their Dependents whether or not they are on continuation coverage. - Voluntarily canceling your continuation coverage.